dima-semeniuk/air_companies_management_system/README.md

 <br>

->  >  PATCH method: /localhost:8088/api/flights/{id}
+>   PATCH method: /localhost:8088/api/flights/{id}

-This endpoint is for changing flight status for flight by its 'id'.Example of request body:
+This endpoint is for changing flight status for flight by its 'id'.
+Example of request body:

 ```json
 {